 In 2009, the Good 8th Company moved out to Baoshan district, as Shanghai police were charged with keeping the peace on Nanjing Lu.
 In addition to their twice-monthly visits to their old home, the Company was said to be looking for ways to expand their volunteer mission.
 They helped out extensively at the Shanghai World Expo in 2010 and also contributed to building Metro Line 2.

 The spacious first-floor museum in Baoshan houses an array of photos, illustrations and historical memorabilia.
-But since it’s on an army base, don’t bother visiting without making an appointment first.
+But since it’s on an army base, you need to make an appointment prior to visiting.

 The Good 8th Company is outside the No. 1 Department Store on Nanjing Lu by Xizang Lu from 7am-9am on the 10th and 20th of every month.
 They mend shoes and chairs and also offer haircuts.
 Just look for the group of soldiers with a line of civilians waiting before them.